Fiat Chrysler bets on Jeep, Alfa revamp to go global

 Fiat shares have risen 44 percent, outpacing a 5.4 percent gain for the broader sector .SXAP, since the Italian company announced a January 1 deal to take full control of Chrysler and create the world's seventh-biggest carmaker.
 The stock closed 1.2 percent lower at 8.47 euros on Tuesday.

-At stake are thousands of jobs, particularly in Italy where Fiat Chrysler plans to make all of the new Alfa Romeo models.
+At stake are thousands of jobs, particularly in Italy where Fiat Chrysler plans to make many of the new Alfa Romeo models.

+The core Fiat marquee's future growth prospects now lie elsewhere, brand chief Olivier Francois said, pledging model updates tailored to Latin America and Asia, especially China, including a long overdue Punto revamp.

+"There is no easy fix," Francois said.
+"We are all realizing that notwithstanding Fiat's great European history, things have changed."

 Marchionne is seeking to emulate rivals such as Volkswagen by building global brands and a strong position in the rapidly expanding and high-margin market for premium cars, particularly in Asia, where the group lags behind its main rivals.